Varg²™

 Jonas Rönnberg, known by his stage name Varg²™ and previously as Varg, is a Swedish electronic musician.

 Career

 Rönnberg grew up in the small city of Ursviken in northern Sweden.

 In 2018, Varg offered the EP **** *** ****** in exchange for donations to children affected by the Yemeni civil war.

 Rönnberg previously used the pseudonym "Varg", but had to change it to "Varg²™" in 2019 following a cease and desist from the German band of the same name.
 He then released the EP Fuck Varg.

 In April 2024, he released the track "Is There a Place in Heaven for Boys like Me?" with musicians Skrillex and Bladee.
 It appeared on Rönnberg's album Nordic Flora Series, Part 6: Outlaw Music.

+In 2026, He produced with PureSnow for PureSnow's second album, Get Out Of My Head.